thirdbunny/zetachain-athens-3-pow/TEMPLATE.md

 # ZetaChain Athens 3 PoW Node Logs
-This repository contains logs and proof that I have successfully set up and run a node on the ZetaChain Athens 3 network.
+This repository contains logs and proof that we have successfully set up and run a node on the ZetaChain Athens 3 network.
 The logs demonstrate continuous node operation, including synchronization details and performance.

 ## Contents
 - Node setup information